pranigopu/pranigopu.github.io/docs/quotations.md

 ---

-**NOTE**: _Death cannot concern the living because they are living, nor can it concern the dead because they are not._
+**NOTE**: _Death cannot concern the living because they are alive, nor can it concern the dead because they are not._

 ---